Updated on September 16th, 2021

 This deals with the question: If lots of people in the population are vaccinated, will people who have not been vaccinated or whose vaccination has not been effective, also be protected?
 This is a measure of benefit to the population.
 We have written another article on Herd immunity here.

-It is very unlikely that Hong Kong will be able to achieve Herd Immunity by vaccination alone.
+It is impossible for Hong Kong to achieve Herd Immunity by vaccination alone.
 We have explained the reasons for this in another article.
 It is inevitable that the disease will get into Hong Kong eventually.
 For this reason, it is especially important that elderly and vulnerable people are vaccinated.

 We now have a huge amount of data of effectiveness from large population studies.
 99% of deaths in Europe and the US are now occurring in non-vaccinated individuals.
 These studies consistently show the vaccines to be extremely effective.
 All of the vaccines seem to be very good at reducing the risk of serious illness and death in vaccinated individuals.
 We also have increasing evidence that the vaccines reduce milder cases and transmission to some degree.
 The evidence is currently stronger for BioNTech which is the best of the available vaccines in Hong Kong.